Accelerate Learning by Tackling the Word Gap with Effective Vocabulary InstructionAugust 30, 2022 August 31, 2022

 The octopus has a large head with two eyes that can see very well.
 They are able to see fish and objects that others might miss.
 Eight arms called tentacles grow from its body.
 On the bottom of each tentacle are rows of round muscles called suckers.
 Each tentacle has about 240 suckers.
 These suckers look and act like rubber suction cups.
 They make it easy for the octopus to catch and hold onto food.
 The octopus can also cling to large rocks when it wants to rest… and not have to worry about falling off.
 Once an octopus fastens itself to something, these suckers hold on very, very tight.
 Sometimes the only way to break the grip is to cut off the tentacle.
 But don’t worry… the octopus will soon grow a new arm.
 (Credit: I Can Read About the Octopus, by Ellen Schultz)

 Why Does Vocabulary Matter?

 Improving instruction and teaching vocabulary is critical for early learners.
-Vocabulary matters because readers cannot understand what they read without understanding what most of the words mean.
-Vocabulary is the foundational block upon which comprehension is built, and as such, is of critical importance to every content area and grade level throughout the entirety of a students’ academic career.
+Vocabulary matters because readers cannot understand what they read without understanding what most words mean.
+Vocabulary is the foundational block upon which comprehension is built and is of critical importance to every content area and grade level throughout a student’s academic career.
 In fact, one can hardly think of any academic activity that does not require word knowledge!